This is Part 1 of 3 part series on 10 Common Toxic Chemicals to Avoid.

 How can you avoid it?

-- Tell congress to pass Safe Cosmetics Act In order for safer products to be widely available and affordable for everyone, we must pass laws that shift the entire industry to non-toxic ingredients and safer production.
+- Tell Congress to pass the Safe Cosmetics Act In order for safer products to be widely available and affordable for everyone, we must pass laws that shift the entire industry to non-toxic ingredients and safer production.

 - Choose products with no added “fragrance”: Read ingredient labels, because even products advertised as “fragrance-free” may contain a masking fragrance.